ruwaifatahir/sui-tg-whale-bot/PROMPTS.md

 - Keep your changes simple, clear and easy to understand.
 Keep your changes minimal and to the point.

 - Keep it simple, clear and easy to understand.
 Keep it minimal and to the point.
+We are just discussing for now, don't change any file yet.

+- Keep it simple, clear and easy to understand.
+Keep it minimal and to the point.

 - Make sure your changes doesn't break the existing project.